-LA 530 - Children's Writing
+LA 530/630 - Children's Writing

 Teaching writing to children.
 Explores ways to create an environment for teaching writing as a process.
-Teachers read from whole language and writing process theorists and examine ways to implement writing instruction in that is responsive to elementary students individual differences, interests, developmental levels, and cultural contexts.
+Teachers read from whole language and writing process theorists and examine ways to implement writing instruction that is responsive to elementary students' individual differences, interests, developmental levels, and cultural contexts.

-Prerequisite: None.

-Credit: 3 semester hours.

 LA 531/610 - Writing and the Writing Process

 Increasing teachers' understanding of the writing process, primarily by working on their own prose writing.
 Students write, read their work to peers, and receive feedback.
 This personal experience provides opportunities to reflect on common writing problems and issues teachers across disciplines encounter in their classrooms.
 Topics include recent research and theory in composing as well as practical teaching techniques that can be integrated to enhance learners' experiences.
 Required introductory course in the Middle-Level/High School Program.
-Also listed as CORE 501.

-Prerequisite: None.

-LA 534/614 - Reading Comprehension: Theory and Practical Application In-depth exploration of current models and trends in reading comprehension and its cognitive and linguistic components.
+LA 534/614 - Reading Comprehension: Theory and Practical Application

+In-depth exploration of current models and trends in reading comprehension and its cognitive and linguistic components.
 Students read widely from professional journals, explore and reflect on their personal reading processes, and do theoretical and practical projects to further their understanding.
 Examines factors that contribute to reading difficulty (from early childhood through adulthood), as well as important issues and questions about standardized tests, observational diagnostics, readability formulas, and the effectiveness and theoretical validity of published programs.
-Also listed as ED 534.
-Prerequisite: None.
-Credit: 3 semester hours.

-LA 551 - Approaches to Teaching Shakespeare Four plays by Shakespeare, starting with Romeo and Juliet.
+LA 551 - Approaches to Teaching Shakespeare

+Four plays by Shakespeare, starting with Romeo and Juliet.
 Students jointly choose the other three.
 Students use traditional literary analysis and newer performance-based approaches as they deepen their understanding of Shakespeare and gain techniques for teaching approaches that engage students in meaningful learning experiences responsive to individual differences, interests, developmental levels, and cultural contexts.
-Prerequisite: None.
-Credit: 2 semester hours.

-LA 557 - Teaching the Literature of Nature Same as ED 570, SCI 557.
+LA 557 - Teaching the Literature of Nature